Cloudflare Fixed Their Email Obfuscation Script (I May Have Caused It)

 <a href="mailto:info@example.com">info@example.com</a>

 The email is decoded only when the visitor scrolls it into view.
-Zero impact on LCP, zero impact on INP, and the base64 encoding is no less secure than Cloudflare's XOR cipher.
+Zero impact on INP, no soft 404 errors for Googlebot, and the base64 encoding is no less secure than Cloudflare's XOR cipher.
 To verify the improvement with real visitors, set up Real User Monitoring.
 Lighthouse scores are useful for debugging, but field data from real users is what Google uses for ranking.

 About the author